Please note - This course is not currently offered by Open Colleges. Register your interest and get notified of any updates.

 A nationally recognised qualification under the FNS15 Financial Services Training Package, it will deliver a range of valuable skills required by clerical and administrative workers in finance departments and businesses.
 You'll be introduced to complex spreadsheets, payroll work, BAS (Business Activity Statement) services and more.
 It will also train you in fundamental office procedures, such as the use of business technology, as well as the MYOB computerised accounting system.

 Designed to suit online learners, the course offers exceptional flexibility.
 Start anytime, study online from home and progress at your own pace.
 Experienced trainers provide valuable feedback throughout your course, and you'll have access to study resources and more via the online portal OpenSpace to help you make the most of your studies.
 Successful completion of the course could not only boost your prospects but provide the ideal platform for further studies.

-If you are an existing worker or have experience in the related industry, please inform our enrolment consultants during your enrolment conversation as you may be eligible to enrol as an existing worker and may be able to complete your studies faster.
+If you are an existing worker or have experience in the related industry, please inform our enrolment consultants during your enrolment conversation.
+You may be eligible to enrol as an existing worker and complete your studies faster.
 Please note - limitations do apply.

 There are no formal education entry requirements for this course.

 You will need to be at least 18 years old.

 This course involves reading learning content and undertaking a range of written assessments and engaging in online forums and discussions.
 Furthermore, the delivery mode relies on the extensive use of written communication.
 As such, entry to the course requires the successful completion of English to Year 12 level.

 If you haven't successfully completed English at Year 12 level, you can demonstrate equivalency through one of the following:

 Successful completion of a Nationally Recognised Training qualification at Certificate III level or higher; or